mkordas/tips-on-agile/presentation/20-penny-game.md

  - accepts (by touching) received coins from the last worker
  - measures time between start and first coin accepted
 2. Boss:
- - measures the time elapsed time between between sending out the first coin and all coins accepted
+ - measures the time elapsed time between sending out the first coin and all coins accepted
 3. Workers:
  - one per department